 Gem (Glaiza de Castro), the story’s daydreaming insomniac heroine, reflects this outlook.
 Friends and family are pressuring her to leave the call center and find a more prestigious job, but she simply says, “Masaya pa naman ako.” (“I’m still happy with my job.”)
 With her credentials and the connections of her friends, it is clear that she could easily find a more regular job; but she is determined to stay, and we are invited to find out what motivates her so.

 In contrast, Barry (Dominic Roco), starts his job in the call center with hesitation, like the stereotypical agent who looks at his job as lucrative but going nowhere.
-Gem, who is quite the good performer in the company, is assigned to be his training buddy.
+Gem, quite the good performer in the company, is assigned to be his training buddy.
 They discover they are apartment neighbors, and they soon become partners in crime.

 Here, Sleepless, while subdued in tone overall, shows a few attempts at levity.
 The two find solace in a convenience store—those 24-by-7 establishments loyally visited by night shift employees on break.
 Over steaming cups of instant noodles, they imagine their weapons of choice for a zombie apocalypse.
 The comedy is welcome but never excessive; it is as if the film’s sense of humor is itself tired and sleepy.